Dashx7/Gene-Sequencing/README.md

 # Gene Sequencing
-A project to determine the similarity of genes using edit distances
+A project to determine the similarity of genes like viruses and DNA using edit distance optimizations as a measure of similarity.